sagiegurari/cargo-make/README.md

 ````

 In the override task you can define any attribute that will override the attribute of the parent task, while undefined attributes will use the value from the parent task and will not be modified.<br>
-In case you need to delete attributes from the parent (for example script is only invoked if command is not defined and you have command defined in the parent task and script in the override task), then you will
+In case you need to delete attributes from the parent (for example you have a command defined in the parent task but you want to have a script defined in the override task), then you will
 have to clear the parent task in the override task using the clear attribute as follows:

 ````toml